-- Avoid becoming intimidated by their assertiveness. - Focus on being diplomatic but direct. - Remember that burying your feelings may just prolong the conflict.
+- Try not to give in to their assertiveness, recognizing that any resulting discomfort is temporary. - Focus on being diplomatic but direct. - Remember that hiding what you're thinking may just prolong the conflict.

 Connecting with i

 Because people with the i style are extremely outgoing, Mateo, they probably place a higher priority on collaboration than you tend to do.
 They want to create a lively team spirit, while you probably respond better to logic and consistency, which is typical of the SC style.
 As a result, they may see you as restrained or detached, while their push to collaborate and socialize might make you uncomfortable.